essex-lab/grand-lig/README.md

 *_ADD LINK TO PAPER EXAMPLES_*

 The _grand_ module is released under the MIT licence.
-If results from this module contribution to a publication, we only ask that you cite the publications below.
+If results from this module contribute to a publication, we only ask that you cite the publications below.

 ### Contributors